-The model domain selected for the point sources at the Sasol Sasolburg complex included an area of resolution is 200 m.

-50 km by 50 km.
-This area was selected based on the assessment undertaken for the Vaal Triangle

-Air-shed Priority Area and the predicted area of impact around Sasolburg.
-The horizontal grid
+The model domain selected for the point sources at Natref included an area of 50 km by 50 km.
+This area was selected based on the assessment undertaken for the Vaal Triangle Air-shed Priority Area and the predicted area of impact around Sasolburg.
+The horizontal grid resolution is 200 m.